Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 # Mesmerizing Presence
 Starting at 14th level, whenever you cast an Enchantment spell that requires one or more targets to make a saving throw, you can expend 1 sorcery point per target to impose disadvantage on its saving throw.

-#
+# Long Shot
-Starting at 18th level,
+Starting at 18th level, whenever you teleport, you may expend 1 sorcery point to double the range.